 The predecessor of WhatsApp for PC.

-LINE for PC can be downloaded from both its official website and from Windows Store, although the version available in Microsoft's official store only runs on Windows 8.1 and Windows 10.
+By means of our Download button you can get hold of LINE for PC so that you don't have to resort to the official website or the Windows Store, in fact, the version available in Microsoft's official store only runs on Windows 8.1 and Windows 10.
 Once you install it on your PC, you'll be able to make the most of features and functions such as the following:

-- Send images, videos, audios, and documents to any of your contacts.
+- Send images, videos, audio, and documents to any of your contacts.

 - Chat and share files in groups.